Splamy/TS3AudioBot/README.md

 1. Execute `msbuild /p:Configuration=Release /p:TargetFramework=net46 TS3AudioBot.sln` to build the AudioBot

 #### Windows
-1. Make sure you have installed `Visual Studio` and `.NET Framework 4.6`
+1. Make sure you have installed `Visual Studio` and `.NET Framework 4.6` and the latest `dotnet core`
 1. Build the AudioBot with Visual Studio.

 ### Testing and Fuzzing
 1. Run the *TS3ABotUnitTests* project in Visual Studio or Monodevelop.

+## Community

+### Localization
+:speech_balloon: *Want to help translate or improve translation?*
+Join us on [Transifex](https://www.transifex.com/respeak/ts3audiobot/) to help translate
+or in our [Gitter](https://gitter.im/TS3AudioBot/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) to discuss or ask anything!
+All help is appreciated :heart:

+Translations need to be manually approved and will then be automatically built and deployed to [our nightly server here](https://splamy.de/TS3AudioBot).

 ## License
 This project is licensed under OSL-3.0.